MarcSteinfort/Simon_Says/README.md

 # Simon says

-This is a fully deployed game of "Simon says", play against your Friends and everyone who got the url.
+This is a fully deployed game of "Simon says", play against your Friends and everyone who got the url: "https://simonsays-86786c34e700.herokuapp.com/".
-Your task is to name the colors in the right order exactly as Simon says.
-With each round it will be one color more you need to name.
+The goal is to name the colors in the right order exactly as Simon says.
+With each round it will be one color more to name.
 An example would be:
 <ol>
     <li>Round: red